CeON/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 #.
 To quickly get started, enter at minimum all the required fields with an asterisk (e.g., the Dataset Title, Author,
    Description, Contact Email and Subject) to get a Data Citation with a DOI.
 #.
 Scroll down to the "Files" section and click on "Select Files to Add" to add all the relevant files to your Dataset.
-   You can also upload your files directly from your Dropbox. **Tip:** You can drag and drop or select multiple files at a time from your desktop directly into the upload widget.
+   In some repositories you can also upload your files directly from your Dropbox. **Tip:** You can drag and drop or select multiple files at a time from your desktop directly into the upload widget.
 Your files will appear below the "Select Files to Add" button where you can add a description and tags (via the "Edit Tag" button) for each file.
 Additionally, an MD5 checksum will be added for each file.
 If you upload a tabular file a :ref:`Universal Numerical Fingerprint (UNF) <unf>` will be added to this file.
 #.
 Click the "Save Dataset" button when you are done.
 Your unpublished dataset is now created.